 As I sit here this morning pondering the events of yesterday I felt the need to write.
 I am sure regular readers of my blog will think I have hit a low point by spending time writing about a dachshund.
 It is likely more of a therapeutic exercise.
 If no one reads this article at least it has given me the opportunity to sort out the swirling thoughts going through my head.
 As I think about my mini-dachshund it has occurred to me that she has taught me a lot about life.

 - Regularly, I will touch the hand of the one who redeemed me.
-December 2003, I met a man in Warrior, Alabama who had the cutest little mini-dachshund you have ever seen.
-I paid him a price and he gave me that little 6 week old puppy.
-She sat in my lap as I drove back to McCalla, shaking, scared.
+December 2003, I met a man in Warrior, Alabama who sold me this cute little puppy.
+I paid him a price and he gave me that little 6 week old mini-dachshund.
+She sat in my lap as I drove home, shaking and scared.
 From that day forward I became her owner.
 She belonged to me because I paid a price for her.
 She has been my closest friend ever since.
 Most nights, I sit on the couch and Belle lays in her bed.
-On a regular basis, she wakes up, shakes it off, walks over to where I was sitting and places her two front paws on the couch.
+On a regular basis, she wakes up, shakes it off, walks over to where I am sitting and places her two front paws on the couch.
 It is almost like she is saying, “Dad, just wanted to spend some time with you.
 I am going to place my wet nose on your hand and a little scratch on the head is all I need.”
 I show her some love and a little touch from me seems to satisfy.
 She walks back over to her bed and plops back down seemingly all is right with the world.
 A regular touch from me was enough.
 What started 12 years ago between us is repeated several times every night.
 The one who first redeemed her is there when she needs me.
 The Lord has bought me with a price too.
 He redeemed me and made me his own.
 Like Belle, I need to regularly touch the hand of the one who paid a price for me.
 The more I connect with my owner, my redeemer, the better I will be able to rest in His presence.
 “For you were bought with a price, therefore glorify God…” 1 Cor.
 6:20.
 “Come to me, all you who labor and are heavy laden, I will give you rest.”
 Matt.
 11:29.

 In a few days, Belle will leave us.
 But, the lessons she has taught me will go on for a lifetime.
 So bring on the big dogs!
 I will keep pursuing my Father and not give up and regularly touch the hand of the one who redeemed me.
 Yes Belle, you have been a pretty good teacher.